 To minimize physical interactions with adult donors, all donors undergo screening for symptoms of illness over the phone with a case manager at Canadian Blood Services before going to the collection centre – the hospital where the donor will donate their stem cells.
 Also, collection centres in Canada will be taking every precaution to maximize donor safety throughout the process.
 This includes physical distancing, staggered appointment times to avoid crowding of waiting areas, appropriate personal protective equipment for the physical exam, blood draws, and apheresis (most centres are using surgical masks for all interactions with patients and donors).

-Bone marrow harvests have been postponed at most Canadian collection centres for the time being and will only be considered in exceptional situations if they can be accommodated.
+Bone Marrow harvests will be assessed on a case by case basis, and will only be accommodated in exceptional situations.
 All peripheral blood stem cell collections will be done in a single procedure where possible, and without the insertion of central venous catheters – if possible.
 These measures should minimize exposures and maximize donor safety.
 Case managers will follow-up with donors only by telephone.

 We are encouraging transplant centres to choose donors who live in proximity to collection centres.
 We are also keeping a list of available hotels for donors who would need accommodation.